Frank Worrell

 He spent some time studying economics and playing in England.
 A memorial service was held in his honour in Westminster Abbey, the first such honour for a sportsman.

 In 2009, Worrell was inducted into the ICC Cricket Hall of Fame.
-He is widely regarded as the Nelson Mandela of Cricket.
+He is widely regarded as the Nelson Mandela of cricket.

 Career

 Frank Worrell was born in Barbados, within a mile of its Test ground.
 He played first class cricket for Barbados when he first came to prominence.
-By 1947 his mother had moved to New York City and his father was away at sea most of the time, and Worrell moved to Jamaica.
+By 1947, his mother had moved to New York City, and his father was away at sea most of the time, and Worrell moved to Jamaica.
 Thereafter he played cricket for Jamaica.

 As a player for West Indies, Worrell made his debut in 1947–48 versus the England team of Gubby Allen.
-Following this series he settled in England to play for Radcliffe, Lancashire in the Central Lancashire League and to read economics at Manchester University.
+Following this series he settled in England to play for Radcliffe, Lancashire, in the Central Lancashire League and to read economics at Manchester University.
 He made his highest Test score of 261 against England at Trent Bridge in 1950, and was a Wisden Cricketer of the Year for 1951.

-Following a successful campaign led by C. L. R. James, who was then editor of The Nation in Trinidad, the period of white Test captaincy in the West Indies came to an end.
+Following a successful campaign led by C. L. R. James, who was then the editor of The Nation in Trinidad, the period of white Test captaincy in the West Indies came to an end.
 Worrell became the first black cricketer to captain the West Indies cricket team for an entire series, thus breaking the colour barriers then found in West Indian cricket.
 He led the side on two particularly notable tours.
 The first was to Australia in 1960–61.
 Both Worrell and his opposing captain, Richie Benaud, encouraged their teams to play attacking cricket.
 The first Test of the series ended in a dramatic tie.
 Though West Indies lost the series 2–1, with one draw in addition to the tie, they took much credit for contributing to the series.
 Such was their performance and conduct on Australian soil that they were given a large ticker-tape parade in Australia at the end of their tour.

 On 3 February 1962, Nari Contractor, the captain of the touring Indian team, received a career-ending head injury from a bouncer bowled by West Indies fast bowler Charlie Griffith.
 Worrell was the first player from both sides to donate blood to the injured Contractor, which saved his life.

 In 1963, West Indies toured England.
 They were again popular, and this time they also won the series 3–1, and it was West Indies' second series victory in England after their 3–1 win in 1950.